VitorKaeZ/VitorKaeZ/README.md

 <p align=justify>🏃‍♂️ BackEnd Developer on the way to becoming a Fullstack Developer.</p>

-  - I'm studying: <strong>Javascript/Typescript,Node.js and React </strong>
+  - I'm studying: <strong>Javascript/Typescript, SQL and React </strong>